 - Keep a thermometer in the fridge and the freezer.
 Make sure your refrigerator is between 33 and 40°F. Shoot for about 38°F for the fridge.
 Your freezer should be 0°F or below.
 If you lose electricity, keep the fridge door closed.
 The box is well insulated and if the gaskets are still good and the door is hung properly, food will be safe for hours.

 - FIFO means first in, first out.
 That means if you buy a slab of ribs on Monday, and then they go on sale on Wednesday so you buy another slab, cook the slab you bought on Monday first.
 FIFO also applies to canned foods and dry goods.
 Write the date of freezing on frozen food packages with an indelible marker.
 Put a date on leftovers too.
 In fact, date everything.

 - Flour and grains attract small insects and the fats in them can go rancid.
 Store them in airtight containers in the cool and dark.
 If you find small moths in the pantry, you may have to throw everything in the pantry out because their eggs can be anywhere.
 These buggers are hard to get rid of once they show up.

 - Keep spices out of direct sunlight.
 Cool and dark is best.

 - If you marinate or brine your meat, it must be kept in a refrigerator or cooler.

-- Wrap raw meat tightly and put it in pans or on platters with side dishes.
+- Wrap raw meat tightly and put it in pans or on platters.
 Store raw meat so it cannot drip on other foods.

 - After you rinse meat in the sink you must wash the sink thoroughly.
-Soaps with bleach such as Comet are good for cleaning sinks counters, and cutting boards.
+Soaps with bleach such as Comet are good for cleaning sinks, counters, and cutting boards.
 Use the bleach solution described in the sidebar article.
+Scrub your sink often!

 - Do not carry raw meat over the floor without having a plate under it especially if you have young children.